madanyc/workfront-learn.en/help/basic-reporting/create-a-basic-custom-calendar/tour-of-the-interface.md

 ---
 title: Tour of the Calendar Interface
-Description: Tour of the calendar interface
+description: Tour of the calendar interface
 ---
 # Tour of the calendar interface